Saturday, August 26, 2023

 The CryptO'pinion?

-I've picked Domark's Shadowlands as the best Atari ST game because not only was this ahead of its time but it was created, designed and produced to near-perfection.
-It offers the player a fascinating, atmospheric and captivating world to enjoy exploring.
+I have picked Domark's Shadowlands as the best Atari ST game.
+Not only was it ahead of its time but created, designed and produced to near perfection.
+It offers the player a fascinating, atmospheric, and captivating world to explore.
 What, you completely disagree with me?
 Well, there's a shocker!!
 Am I really that wrong?

-I don't care :p but why not click the above link to read my old review?
-Hang on, is it okay if I change my mind? lol
+I don't care :p but click the above link to read my review?
+Hang on, can I change my mind? lol

-Yes, this was silly but, if you had a gun held to your head and I forced you to make the decision - what Atari ST game would you choose?
-It can be anything except Dungeon Master so let me know in the comments below.
+Yes, this was silly and a pointless waste of our time.
+Regardless, if you had a gun held to your head and forced to make that dreaded decision - what Atari ST game would you choose?
+It can be absolutely anything at all except Dungeon Master.
+I'm eager to hear your thoughts so let me know in the comments below.
 STay Atari.

 Downloads for: Floppy Disks | Hard Drive